Sophia of Hanover

-Sophia was born in The Hague to Frederick V, formerly Elector Palatine and King of Bohemia, and Elizabeth (Stuart), daughter of King James VI and I. She grew up in the Dutch Republic, where her family had sought refuge after the sequestration of their Electorate during the Thirty Years' War.
-Sophia's brother Charles Louis was restored as elector in the Palatinate as part of the Peace of Westphalia.
+Sophia was born in The Hague to Frederick V, formerly Elector Palatine and King of Bohemia, and Elizabeth Stuart, daughter of King James VI and I. She grew up in the Dutch Republic, where her family had sought refuge after the sequestration of their Electorate during the Thirty Years' War.
 During this time, the English Stuarts also went into exile and Sophia was courted by her cousin, Charles II of England.

 Sophia instead married Prince Ernest Augustus, her third cousin, in 1658.
 Despite his temper and frequent absences, Sophia loved him and bore him seven children who survived to adulthood.
 Born a landless cadet, Ernest Augustus succeeded in having the House of Hanover raised to electoral dignity in 1692.
 As a result, Princess Sophia became Electress of Hanover, the title by which she is best remembered.
 A patron of the arts, Sophia commissioned Herrenhausen Palace and its gardens and sponsored philosophers, such as Gottfried Leibniz and John Toland.